eas0N0/eas0N0.github.io/_portfolio/portfolio-1.md

 # Methodology

-The illustration of our model is shown in Figure 2.
+The illustration of our model is shown in the following figure.
 Given multivariate time-series $ X $ as input, we first generate the correlations among different time series and build the graph $ \mathcal{G}  $.
 Then we put $ \mathcal{G}  $ into the following three layers.
 Firstly, the **Spectral Layer** contains a Graph Fourier Transform, an Intra-series Layer, a Spectral Graph Convolution, and an inverse Graph Fourier Transform.
 It mainly captures the inter-series relationship.
 Secondly, the **Intra-series Layer** performs Discrete Fourier Transform, 1D Convolution, GLU, and inverse Discrete Fourier Transform.
 It mainly learns